 Airlines are supposed to allow a specific amount time between connecting flights.
 The minimum connection time varies by airport and type of connection (domestic to domestic or domestic to international, for example).
 Each airport has its own list of minimum connection times.
 If you book connecting flights on the same airline, the reservation system is supposed to use this minimum connection time information to determine how much time you will have to change planes.

-This sounds like a simple process, but anyone who has sprinted through an airport might believe that the system does not help the majority of travelers.
+This sounds like a simple process, but anyone who has sprinted through an airport might be forgiven for believing that the system does not help the majority of travelers.
+If you are planning a trip that involves connecting flights, you may wish to choose a connecting flight that is different from the one your airline's computerized reservation system recommends.
 There are many factors that can affect how much time you have to change planes, and it is your responsibility to plan an itinerary that includes an appropriate airport layover.

 To determine how much time you will need to change planes in a particular airport, look up minimum connection times online and factor in extenuating circumstances that might apply to your trip.

 The following factors could affect the amount of time you have to get to your connecting flight:

 If you have booked travel on two different airlines, you are responsible for deciding how much time to allow between flights.
 Your airlines do not have to help you resolve flight connection problems if you have not allowed the minimum connection time for your flights and airport.

 Customs and Immigration

 Clearing customs and immigration can take five minutes or several hours, depending on your airport, the time of day, the month you travel and many other factors.
 If you are traveling to another country, find out where you will go through customs and add at least two hours to the minimum connection time for that airport.
 If your airline suggests an itinerary that includes only two hours between flights and you know you must go through customs and immigration, add more time to your itinerary.
 Two hours is usually not enough time.